Chevrolet Monte Carlo: 1975

 New for 1975 was a Custom interior option that included a plusher cloth 50/50 bench seat with recliner on the passenger side and lower door panel carpeting.
-The standard interior still consisted of a bench seat with knit-cloth and vinyl or all-vinyl upholstery.
-The swiveling Strato bucket seats plus console and floor shifter were still optional with a knit cloth or vinyl upholstery.
-Also, white all-vinyl interiors were available for the first time this year with either bench or bucket seats with contrasting colors for carpeting and instrument panels including black, red, blue, and green.
+The standard interior consisted of a bench seat with knit-cloth and vinyl or all-vinyl upholstery.
+The swiveling Strato bucket seats with a center console and floor shifter were still optional, along with a knit cloth or vinyl upholstery.
+Also, white all-vinyl interiors were available for the first time this year, with either bench or bucket seats and contrasting colors for carpeting and instrument panels, including black, red, blue, and green.
 A gauge that showed if one was using too much gas, a part of the "Economider" Gauge package, became optional.

-Sales dropped off a bit from 1974's record-setting pace due to higher prices resulting from the addition of the catalytic converter, double-digit inflation, and new competition from Chrysler's Cordoba and Dodge's Charger SE.
-Monte Carlo production ended up at around 250,000 units but would rebound to set a new record in 1976.
+Sales dropped from 1974's record-setting pace due to higher list prices, a domestic economy with double-digit inflation, and new competition from Chrysler's Cordoba and Dodge's Charger SE.
+Monte Carlo production ended up at around 250,000 units.